 Research areas and keywords

 - Massive MIMO, Channel Coding, MIMO Detection, VLSI Implementation (ASIC/FPGA), 5G

-Mojtaba Mahdavi was born in Iran, in 1985.
-He received the M.Sc. degree (Ranking First) in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 2010.
-His master thesis was on the subject of “VLSI Implementation of Complex-domain MIMO Detectors for High-order Constellations”.
-From 2010 to 2012 he was with Advanced Integrated Circuit Design Laboratory (AICD Lab) at Sharif University of Technology.
-Also, he worked for 4 years in the industry mainly in the field of hardware implementation of DSP algorithms.
-His research interests are digital circuit design (ASIC/FPGA), VLSI implementation of DSP algorithms, and wireless communication systems.
+Mojtaba Mahdavi received his M.Sc. degree (Ranking First) in Electrical Engineering from Sharif University of Technology, Tehran, Iran, in 2010.
+From 2010 to 2012, he was with Advanced Integrated Circuit Design Laboratory (AICD Lab) at Sharif University of Technology.
+He designed and presented several workshops on "Digital System Design using Xilinx Tools/FPGAs".
+Also, he worked as "Digital Designer" and "Consultant" in the industry for 4 years, mainly in the field of digital circuit design (ASIC/FPGA) and wireless communication systems.

 Recent research outputs

 Research output: Chapter in Book/Report/Conference proceeding › Paper in conference proceeding